 Once a pickup request is submitted how long does it take to get the items removed?

 It depends on our warehouse space and the availability of our student labor to pick up the items.
 It may take a week or sometimes two weeks to complete a pickup.
 You are welcome to bring the items to our warehouse we just asked that you call ahead to be sure we have the space and are able to accept the items.
-We do not receive items on Wednesday because of our public sales.
+We do not receive items on Fridays because of our public sales.

 What happens to the money from the sale of items?